hellotem/enmeitu.github.io/index.md

 ## Awards/Honors
 * 2021.03, Teaching rated to A1 (ranking to top ~5%, [students feedbacks](sr.xlsx))
 * 2020.12, Third Award of the Fifth Shanghai Jiao Tong University Teaching Contest
-* 2020.11, Influential paper award for year 2020,  Journal of Shanghai Jiao Tong University
+* 2020.11, Influential paper award for the year 2020,  Journal of Shanghai Jiao Tong University
 * 2020.11, Second Award of the Fourth SEIEE Teaching Contest
 * 2019.12, Teaching rated to A2 (ranking to top ~10%)
-* 2018 Best Paper Award for year 2016 of the premier journal [Neural Networks](https://www.journals.elsevier.com/neural-networks)
+* 2018 Best Paper Award for the year 2016 of the premier journal [Neural Networks](https://www.journals.elsevier.com/neural-networks)
 * 2017.06, FE (Far Exceed), the top award of yearly research appraisal at NTU
 * 2017 Rolls-Royce Inventors Award
 * 2016.06, EE (Exceed Expectation), second award of yearly research appraisal at NTU